SACHSTech/careers-in-computer-science-anj15252/README.md

 - IoT concepts and/or industrial technology (e.g. fleet management) is highly desirable
 - ITSM platforms (e.g. ServiceNow, Pager)
 - Community/social based technology is an asset
 - If you are interested and feel you meet the qualifications for this role, please send your resume (cover letter optional) and we will reach out to all qualified applicants.
-Thank you for your interest.
+Thank you for your interest."

+(“Sheridan Course Outlines”)